 Intuitively, agents who are later in the order are more protected from competition.
 These later agents are only asked for evidence when the values of the earlier agents are relatively low, so being asked is a good sign for them about the competition they face.
 This suggests that the principal will tend to put "stronger" agents earlier.
-The theorem we present in this section shows that this intuition is exactly correct.
+Theorem 4 shows that this intuition is correct.

-We say that agent i is stronger than agent j if $c_i \leq c_j$ and F_i (weakly) first-order stochastically dominates F_j .
+We say that agent i is stronger than agent j if $c_i \leq c_j$ and $F_i$ (weakly) first-order stochastically dominates $F_j$ .
 Note that one or both of these comparisons can be an equality relation - i.e., agents with the same cost and same distribution are each stronger than the other.

 Theorem 4.
-If i is stronger than j, then in an optimal mechanism, we have $e_i \ge e_j$.
+If i is stronger than j, then in an optimal mechanism, we have $e_i \ge e_j$ .